Fifth Ordinary Session of the Euronest PA: 21-22 March 2016 in Brussels

 The Euronest Parliamentary Assembly consists of the European Parliament delegation and the Eastern European Partners' (Armenia, Azerbaijan, Georgia, Moldova and Ukraine) delegations.
 The EP delegates 60 members, the Eastern Partners 10 each.

 Belarus for the time being does not take part in the Assembly's activities, due to political reasons.
 However, as the two components of the Assembly have agreed, its Members will be welcomed once political requirements will have been fulfilled.

 The Euronest Parliamentary Assembly includes the plenary, chaired by two Co-Presidents, the Bureau, four standing committees and two working groups.

 How often does it meet?

-Euronest meets once a year, alternately in an Eastern European Partner country and on the premises of the European Parliament in one of its places of work (Brussels, Luxembourg or Strasbourg).
+The Euronest PA meets once a year, alternately in an Eastern European Partner country and on the premises of the European Parliament in one of its places of work (Brussels, Luxembourg or Strasbourg).
 The standing committees of the Euronest PA meet twice per year, also alternating, in principle, their meeting venues but one of their annual meetings has to take place in parallel with the plenary session.
 The working groups meet on occasional basis.

 Which are the standing committees and the working groups?

 - Committee on Political Affairs, Human Rights and Democracy;